-- Capital structure/credit rating target: Solid long-term credit rating (A- to BBB+).
-The enterprise's credit rating was solid (BBB+) in the long term with stable prospects during the year in line with the target. - Dividend: At least 80% of operational free cash flow including dividends from associates to be distributed.
-Dividend of SEK 1.80 per share corresponds to around 60% of operational free cash flow and is therefore below the target.
+• Capital structure/credit rating target: Solid long-term credit rating (A- to BBB+) and net debt in relation to EBITDA of 2.0-2.5 as a multiple.
+The enterprise's credit rating was solid (BBB+) in the long term with stable prospects during the year, in line with the target, while net debt was 2.55 x EBITDA (2.33 x EBITDA pro forma for the sale of Telia Carrier).